 We at Hyfe, Inc., are a company devoted to working on tools to better understand the importance of cough.
 It is Hyfe’s intention in the future to seek regulatory approval for medical products that analyze cough in order that they may be used to diagnose, monitor, and facilitate better treatment of respiratory illnesses.

-It’s been a year and a half since COVID-19 changed life as we know it.
+It’s been almost three years since COVID-19 changed life as we know it.
 Essentially, the pandemic halted social events, business meetings, and leisure activities.
 Moreover, everyone went into lockdown due to the virus’s deadly effects.
 Since then, doctors, scientists, and governments across the globe have been desperately trying to curb the spread of the disease through a combination of pharmacologic and non-medical interventions.
 However, as vaccination drives worldwide continue their life-saving mission, cough etiquette and masks will continue to play a crucial role in ending COVID-19.

 Cough etiquette consists of behaviors to prevent the spread of infection.
 These behaviors are critical at a time when a previously harmless sniffle can now be a cause of anxiety and stress.
 With these simple measures, you can easily do your part in preventing the spread of COVID-19 and protect others from getting sick.